bestwebsoft/htaccess-wordpress-plugin/readme.txt

 1. Plugin settings page.

 == Changelog ==

+= V1.6.6 - 11.05.2015 =
+* NEW : The Polish language file is added to the plugin.
+* Update : We updated all functionality for wordpress 4.2.2.

 = V1.6.5 - 01.04.2015 =
 * Bugfix : An error that occurs when Order Deny,Alow entries are manually added to .htaccess file was fixed.